Your vehicle may be one of the most expensive items you buy.

 Even with added costs of occasionally changing the filter, hoses and a tire rotation, the regular maintenance comes out to about $700 per year.

-A new, financed car at about $20k and payments over 48 months equates to over $5,000 per year.
+A new, financed car at about $20k and payments over 48 months equates to more than $5,000 per year.
 Not to mention the regular maintenance that will happen anyway.

 In the end, he concluded that with regular maintenance and oil changes a “keeper is cheaper.”